MicrosoftDocs/cloud-adoption-framework/docs/decision-guides/encryption/index.md

 **On-premises key management assumptions:** Using an on-premises key management system includes these assumptions:

-- You are required by regulatory or organizational policy to keep the creation, management, and hosting of your organization's secrets and keys on-premises.
+- You're required by regulatory or organizational policy to keep the creation, management, and hosting of your organization's secrets and keys on-premises.
 - Any cloud-based applications or services that rely on accessing encryption services or secrets can access the on-premises key management system.

 ## Data encryption